Document Hub

 Talking through the actual workflow, the friction resolved to three root problems:

-The product had to remove all three — and it had to feel like part of the dCloud platform, not a bolt-on, or adoption would stall on unfamiliarity.
+The product had to remove all three — and feel like part of the dCloud platform, not a bolt-on, or adoption would stall on unfamiliarity.

 What I designed — and built

-This is what makes Document Hub different from the rest of my portfolio: I didn't hand it off.
+What makes Document Hub different: I didn't hand it off.
 I designed it and wrote the production code, building it in Cursor with Claude, on the Cisco Sales Org Design Language so it was visually native to the platform from day one.
-It runs on internal infrastructure with a database behind it.

 Four decisions did the heavy lifting: